demetriuzz/Diary/README.md

 If deployment system NOT have `.Net` environment (SDK), then need buildind and deployment process inside container.

-In this variant `Dockerfile` other: inside building and publishing process.
+In this variant `Dockerfile` _other_: inside building and publishing process.

 #### docker compose: build, deploy